Brian Epstein

 Epstein was born into a family of successful retailers in Liverpool, who put him in charge of their music shop, where he displayed a gift for talent-spotting.
 He first met the Beatles in 1961 at a lunchtime concert at Liverpool's Cavern Club.
 Although he had no experience of artist management, Epstein put them under contract and insisted that they abandon their scruffy image in favour of a new clean-cut style.
 He also attempted to get the Beatles a recording contract, eventually securing a deal with EMI's Parlophone label.

 Within months, the Beatles were international stars.
 Some of Epstein's other young discoveries had also prospered under his management.
 They included Gerry and the Pacemakers, Billy J. Kramer and the Dakotas, Tommy Quickly, Cilla Black and The Big Three.
 In 1967, he died of a combined alcohol and barbiturate overdose, ruled as accidental, at the age of 32.

 Ancestry

-Epstein's grandfather, Isaac Epstein, was Lithuanian-Jewish, arriving in Britain in the 1890s from what was then part of the Russian Empire at the age of eighteen.
-His grandmother Dinah was the daughter of Joseph, a draper, and Esther Hyman, who had emigrated from Russia to Britain (circa 1871/72) with their eldest son Jacob.
+Epstein's grandfather, Isaac Epstein, was Lithuanian-Jewish.
+He arrived in Britain in the 1890s at the age of eighteen, from what was then part of the Russian Empire.
+His grandmother, Dinah, was the daughter of Joseph, a draper, and Esther Hyman, who had emigrated from Russia to Britain circa 1871/72 with their eldest son, Jacob.
 The Hymans had six other children.

 Isaac Epstein married Dinah Hyman in Manchester in 1900.
 In 1901, Isaac and Dinah were living at 80 Walton Road, Liverpool, with Isaac's sister Rachael Epstein, above the furniture dealership that he founded.
 Dinah and Isaac's third child, Harry Epstein, would become Brian Epstein's father.

-Eventually the family moved to a larger home in the Anfield area of Liverpool at 27 Anfield Road.
+Eventually the family moved to a larger home in the Anfield area of Liverpool, at 27 Anfield Road.
 After Harry and his brother Leslie had joined the family firm, Isaac Epstein founded Epstein and Sons.
-He then enlarged the furniture business by taking over adjacent shops at 62/72 Walton Road to sell a range of other goods, such as musical instruments and household appliances.
+He enlarged the furniture business by taking over adjacent shops at 62/72 Walton Road to sell a range of other goods, such as musical instruments and household appliances.
 They called the expanding business NEMS (North End Music Stores), which offered lenient credit terms.
 Paul McCartney's father once bought a piano from them.
 Epstein's mother Malka (nicknamed "Queenie" by her family, as Malka means "queen" in Hebrew) was also involved in the Hyman furniture business, which also owned the Sheffield Veneering Company.
 Harry and Queenie married in 1933.

-In 2003, the family home on Anfield Road was converted into a Beatles-themed hotel called Epstein House.